Skip to content

 struct page *vvar_page; /* per-namespace vDSO data page */

-bool frozen_offsets; /* true after exec() in the namespace */
+bool frozen_offsets; /* true after any process joins the namespace */

 The offsets field holds the addends applied to CLOCK_MONOTONIC and CLOCK_BOOTTIME reads: